GoogleChrome/web.dev/src/site/content/en/blog/reporting-observer/index.md

 One would naturally think `window.onerror` captures these warnings.
 It does not.
 That's because `window.onerror` does not fire for warnings generated directly by the user agent itself.
-It fires for runtime errors (JS exceptions and syntax errors) caused by code execution.
+It fires for runtime errors (JavaScriptß exceptions and syntax errors) caused by code execution.

 `ReportingObserver` picks up the slack.
 It provides a programmatic way to be notified about browser-issued warnings such as [deprecations][deprecations] and